jpavley/Copy-Edit/README.md

 Copy Edit is a macOS app that solves problem with the Mac clipboard.
 Sometimes some apps have trouble with have rich text on the clipboard.
 Sometimes you want the plain text and not the rich text but not every app has a "paste values only" option.
 Some apps give you a "paste and match style" option which might lead to unexpected results with formatted text.
-Copy Edit give you a little menu in the status area of the Mac menubar.
+Copy Edit gives you a little menu in the status area (right side) of the Mac menubar.
 It works with any app--Copy Edit doesn't have to be the front-most app.
 Copy Edit lets you view the data on the pasteboard (which is what the macOS calls the clipboard).
 Copy edit lets you convert that data to a "plain text" representation.
 If the data is a URL Copy Edit lets you format that URL as a clickable Markdown or HTML